cseriildi/42Vienna/common_core/pipex/README.md

 		- Close the old pipe's read and write ends
 		- Set the old pipe's read and write ends to the new pipe's read and write ends
 - Close the pipe's write end
-- If the first argument was **here_doc** and the outfile exist open it in append mode
+- If the first argument was **here_doc** and the outfile exists open it in append mode
 - Otherwise open/create the outfile
 - Copy the pipe's read end to the Standard Input
 - Close the pipe's read end